open-rpa/docs/docs/flow/ConfigurationValues.md

 enable_entity_restriction= # Default: false - Use policies to control who can create items, default valyes, entity format and encryption enable_web_tours= # Default: true - Enable webtour for users without the webtour completed cookie enable_nodered_tours= # Default: true - Set to false, to disable the default tour in NodeRED.
-If enabled will force reloads when toggled. grafana_url= # Enable a grafana link in the openflow web interface that link's to this URL.
+If enabled will force reloads when toggled.

 auto_hourly_housekeeping= # Default: true - Once an hour runs a job that check collections, indexs, runing agents and other hygiene housekeeping_skip_collections= # When calculating database usage exclude these collections, seperated multiple with comma ,